-If you take the Roman underground and reach the metro station Spanga, you would only need 2 minutes to get to the most impressive baroque steps of all times - the Spanish Steps.
-This sightseeing point starts on Piazza di Spagna, which is surrounded by many narrow and old streets.
-The piazza and the steps have interesting history and acquired its name after the Spanish Embassy that is located in the Southern part of the square and dates back to the early XVII century.
+If you take the Roman underground and reach the metro station Spanga, you would only need 2 minutes to get to the most impressive baroque steps of all times - the Spanish Steps, Rome.
+This sightseeing spot starts on Piazza di Spagna (Spanish Square), which is surrounded by many Roman narrow and old streets.
+The piazza and the steps have an unusual story behind them, they acquired their name after the Spanish Embassy that is still located in the Southern part of the square and has been standing there since the early XVII century.

-The Spanish Steps were initially meant to connect two piazzas - the Piazza di Spagna at the base and the Piazza Trinità dei Monti on the hill.
+The Spanish Steps (Rome) were initially meant to connect two piazzas - the Piazza di Spagna at the base and the Piazza Trinità dei Monti on the top of the hill.
 Once before the stairs were built here the slope was very steep and it was extremely difficult to reach the Trinita dei Monti Church from below.
 Thanks to the French diplomat Etienne Gueffier and the funds he invested the project to build stairs in this place was brought to life in 1723-1725 by Francesco de Sanctis and the problem was solved.
 In spite of the French contribution into the Spanish Steps and also the fact that they led to the Church Trinita dei Monti that belonged to the Bourbon kings of France, the steps stayed Spanish till today reminding us of the Palazzo di Spagna - the famous Spanish Embassy.

-Before you set foot on the first step of the Spanish Steps you should definitely see an unusual fountain presenting a half-flooded boat on the Piazza di Spagna, called “Barcaccia”, which can be translated as “an old vessel” or “a boat”.
+Before you set foot on the first step of the Spanish Steps in Rome you should definitely see an unusual fountain presenting a half-flooded boat on the Piazza di Spagna, called “Barcaccia”, which can be translated as “an old vessel” or “a boat”.
 This is the first fountain that stands out for its unconventional proportions different from classical baths.